Published November 2020

 If you’re looking for a destination that will imbue your winter with a dash of holiday spirit, we have nine spots to put on your radar.
 We used Vacasa data to evaluate occupancy of our U.S. markets during Thanksgiving, Hanukkah, Christmas, Kwanzaa, and New Year’s Eve.
 Then, rather than point you toward the highest-occupancy destinations where Vacasa vacation rentals may be hard to come by, we had our travel experts curate this list of popular locations where you’re likely to find availability over the holidays.

-Featured Vacasa home: Streamside Serenity
+Featured Vacasa home: East Vail Escape

 With international travel limited this year, Vail is your domestic answer to a European holiday.
 The mountain air and glamour of this resort community will make you feel like you’ve been transported to the Alps, as you stroll the cobblestone streets or sip an après-ski beverage.
 Vail’s ski resorts are bar none and a few of them are already taking reservations, but there are an abundance of other activities if snow biking or simply a spa day is more your speed.